 Gatekeeper was originally a response to an RFP from the City of Philadelphia on their Big Ideas PHL for low cost technology projects.
 As part of our proposal, Jarvus delivered an open source prototype, with the proposal of joint contribution to an open source project Jarvus had already started.
 Pursuing this component of API strategy with a local technology partner has enormous benefits for the City - it helps underscore the value of open data to local companies that are invested in our community and want to make our city better.
 The City embraced this strategy, and has since received requests from other cities to use it as part of their API infrastructure.
 Additionally, the City has moved forward with the release of new data sets and new APIs.

 Gatekeeper is an API management solution that serves as the portal for the City of Philadelphia’s growing collection of open data APIs.
 Gatekeeper serves as the user-friendly middleman for centralized releasing and managing of APIs, rate limiting, caching, key management, banning, logging, and analytics.
-Currently in the 2nd phase of development, Gatekeeper has been live for 1 year and handles thousands of visitors per day.
-The 2nd release release exposed Gatekeeper to the public as a developer portal for users to search, browse, and explore APIs.
+Currently in the 4th phase of development, Gatekeeper has been live for over 8 years and handles hundreds of thousands of transactions per day.
+The 2nd release exposed Gatekeeper to the public as a developer portal for users to search, browse, and explore APIs.
 Gatekeeper provides documentation and an internal console view documentation and test APIs.
 Gatekeeper enables users to easily make API calls, view results, copy parameters, and quickly get up and running with the City’s APIs.

 Open data & API strategy